leo-klima-agents/contract-security-analysis/README.md

 roles).
 Unmatched roles are shown by their raw `bytes32` hash or `uint64` ID.

 Queries to BlockScout are retried with backoff, and transient failures are surfaced as a warning so an incomplete result is never mistaken for an empty one.

 ## Usage

-Open the published page (or `index.html` locally), pick a network, paste a contract address, and click **Analyze**.
+Open the file `index.html`, pick a network, paste a contract address, and click **Analyse**.

 Try the bundled example: contract `0xF35f12c2556706b074d2dCeBF178DEB9003a358b` on **Base**.
 For a Safe multisig,